AntoineRichard/Deep-Model-Identification-Toolbox/networks/README.md

 - **--batch\_size** *BatchSize* ``int``.
 The size of the training batch.
 Typical value 64.
 - **--val\_batch\_size** *ValidationBatchSize* ``int`` **OPTIONAL**.
 The size of the batch when validating.
 Typical value 2000.
- If not set will use the whole of the validation set.
+ If not set it will use the whole of the validation set.
 - **--test\_batch\_size** *TestBatchSize* ``int`` **OPTIONAL**.
 The size of the batch when testing.
 Typical value 2000.
-If not set will use the whole of the test set.
+If not set it will use the whole of the test set.
 - **--max\_iterations** *MaxIteration* ``int``.
 The number of iteration to run for.
 Typical value 30000.
 - **--log\_frequency** *LogFrequency* ``int``.
 The Loging frequency (how often the network performances are going to be evaluated).
 Typical value 25.